-If you are a foodie planning a trip to the Netherlands, you may be wondering where to eat in Amsterdam.
-In this guest post, Ask the Dutch Guy, a go-to resource for travel in the Netherlands, shares five of the best Amsterdam restaurants.
+Are you looking for the best restaurants in Amsterdam?
+If you are a foodie planning a trip to the Netherlands, you may be wondering where to eat.
+In this post, Ask the Dutch Guy, a go-to resource for travel in the Netherlands, shares five of the best Amsterdam restaurants.

 Disclosure: This post contains affiliate links.
 When you click on, make a purchase from, or book your hotel via one of these links, I may earn a commission.
 Of course, this is at no extra cost to you, and I only recommend products and services I would use myself.

-Are you looking for the best restaurants in Amsterdam?
-There are many places where you can enjoy delicious meals in the city.
-Plus, there are plenty of cuisines from which you can choose.
 Of course, you want the best, especially if it’s your first time in this multicultural foodie destination.
-That’s why we have compiled a list of some of the best restaurants in Amsterdam.
+That is why we have compiled the following list of some of the best restaurants in Amsterdam.

 De Kas offers a fixed daily menu of its plant-focused cuisine, and you can choose the number of courses you want.